Chapter 5

 By the spirit

-wasted years with their lessons of warning.
-And thus, although the seed of
+his wasted years with their lessons of warning.
+And thus, although the

-his sowing was reaped by his people in harvests of evil, his life-work was
+seed of his sowing was reaped by his people in harvests of evil, his

-not wholly lost.
-With meekness and lowliness Solomon in his later years
+life-work was not wholly lost.
+With meekness and lowliness Solomon in

-"taught the people knowledge; yea, he gave good heed, and sought out,
+his later years "taught the people knowledge; yea, he gave good heed,

-assemblies, which are given from one shepherd.
-And further, by these, my
+given from one shepherd.
+And further, by these, my son, be admonished."

-hear the conclusion of the whole matter," he wrote: "Fear God,
+the conclusion of the whole matter," he wrote: "Fear God, and keep His

-and keep His commandments: for this is the whole duty of man.
-For God
+commandments: for this is the whole duty of man.
+For God shall bring

-shall bring every work into judgment, with every secret thing, whether it
+every work into judgment, with every secret thing, whether it be good,

 Solomon's